makeitsaas/api-framework/README.md

-# Make It SaaS - API Service
+# Make it SaaS - API Service

 This is the framework to develop API for multi-service architectures.
 Main features :
 * Authentication using a separated oauth server (with jwt and jwk)